NRLParticipation/NRL-Cookbook/docs/events/flyers.md

 ---

-## High complexity: Event Creative Command Centre
+## High complexity: Event creative command centre

 Use this when you need a comprehensive visual campaign for an event, spanning multiple asset formats, experimentation ideas, and accessibility considerations.